qfcy/PyStackSnapshot/README.md

 `stack-snapshot` is a library that automatically captures the complete stack frames at the time of an exception, including **local and global variables**.
 In Python development, it is often not enough to rely solely on traceback information, as it does not reveal the variable values at the time of the exception.
 To fix a bug, this means the exception must be **reproduced**, making some hard-to-reproduce bugs in production environments almost **impossible** to debug.
 However, with the `stack-snapshot` library, the entire stack's local and global variables are automatically captured when an exception occurs, allowing developers to **precisely locate exceptions**, significantly enhancing debugging efficiency.

+## Scenarios

+#### Integration with Generative AI
+Currently, AI-generated code may contain various logical flaws.
+Traditional traceback outputs fail to capture local variable information, making it challenging to accurately identify certain types of errors when relying on traceback outputs and logging for debugging.
+However, the local variable information provided by the `stack-snapshot` library can effectively reflect the errors.
+Simply **paste** the local variable output into a **large model**, such as ChatGPT or Copilot, to allow the AI to generate more precise code.

 ## Usage Example
 ```python